zhenduowen/zhenduowen.github.io/_posts/2025-10-07-dl-kits-on-nvidia-blackwell-gpu.md

 - Use [UV](https://github.com/astral-sh/uv) for Python package installations (Within Conda virtual environment)

 The reason to use uv is simple: fast (Rust based) and commonly used for open source repositories on Github.

+ This [brief UV usage guide](https://docs.astral.sh/uv/guides/projects/) tells me the basics of using UV to do project dependencies management.

 UV is a standalone package manager.
 Thus, can be simply installed by `pip`.